MattKevan/kevan-11ty/src/articles/fine-tuning-GPT2-on-custom-text.md

 I've made a Colab notebook that should make the whole process pretty simple, but here's a more detailed explanation.

 ### Setup
 First, open the notebook.
-You may need to sign into your Google account.
-The model will run happily on a free Colab account, but if you upgrade to a Colab Pro account or buy some credits you'll get access to more powerful hardware, making the whole process much faster.
+You may need to sign into your Google account for this.
+The model will run happily on a free Colab plan, but if you upgrade to Colab Pro or buy some credits you'll get access to more powerful hardware.

-Install the requirements and connect your Google Drive.
-The latter is optional, but I definitely recommend it as it means you only need to download the models once and any progress will be saved in your Drive.
-Free Colab accounts have low usage limits and regularly disconnect, meaning any progress not saved will be lost.
-Just make sure you have enough space in your Drive.
+Run the 'Install requirements' cell and wait for the installation process to complete.
+Ensure 'use_google_drive' is ticked and enter the name of the folder in your Drive where you want to save everything into the 'working_folder' field.
+Run the cell and follow the instructions to connect your Drive.
+If the folder doesn't already exist, the script will create it for you.

+You don't have to use Google Drive, but if you don't you'll lose all your models and any training progress whenever the notebook disconnects, which happens often.

 ### Configuration

-Upload your dataset to your Google Drive.
-Locate the file in the notebook file browser, right click on it and select 'Copy patj'

 **training_data** – This is the location of your dataset.
 Find the file in the notebook file browser, right click on it, select 'Copy path' and paste it in this field.